rwieruch/blog_robinwieruch_content/blog/react-libraries/index.md

 <ReadMore label="Learn Redux" link="/react-redux-tutorial/" />

-If you happen to use Redux, you should definetley check out [Redux Toolkit](https://redux-toolkit.js.org/) as well.
-It improves the developer experience of using Redux tremendously.
+If you happen to use Redux, you should definitely check out [Redux Toolkit](https://redux-toolkit.js.org/) as well.
+It improves the developer experience of using Redux tremendously by being a great API on top of Redux's core.

 As alternatives, if you like the general idea of a global store but do not like how Redux approaches it, check out other popular local state management solutions such as [Zustand](https://github.com/pmndrs/zustand), [Jotai](https://github.com/pmndrs/jotai), [XState](https://github.com/statelyai/xstate), or [Recoil](https://github.com/facebookexperimental/Recoil).

 **Recommendations:**